6 Tips to Shovel Snow Safely

 - Take frequent breaks when shoveling.
 Stand up straight and walk around periodically to extend the lower back.

-- Backward bending exercises while standing will help reverse the excessive forward bending of shoveling: stand straight and tall, place your hands toward the back of your hips, and bend backwards slightly for several seconds.
+- Backward bending exercises while standing will help reverse the excessive forward bending of shoveling: stand straight and tall, place your hands toward the back of your hips, and bend backward slightly for several seconds.

 - If you or anyone you know is experiencing back pain, consult a licensed physical therapist.